Applications for this program are still being accepted

 All requests for a refund must be made, in writing, to Jacqueline Noel (email@example.com)

-- Statement of Purpose: In one or two pages, please describe what you hope to achieve during the Pre-College Summer United Nations Intensive Program and what has prepared you for this experience.
+- Statement of Purpose: In one or two pages, please describe what you hope to achieve during the Precollege Summer United Nations Intensive Program and what has prepared you for this experience.
+Please email your statement of purpose to firstname.lastname@example.org

-Questions about the program and application requirements can be directed to Professor Andreas Hernandez (firstname.lastname@example.org)
+Questions about the program can be directed to Professor Andreas Hernandez (email@example.com )

 Priority Application Date

-All of the application materials are due by March 19, 2018.
-Applications received after that date will be processed as they are received.
-Applicants who apply by the April 6, 2018 priority application date will be notified of acceptance into the program by May 1, 2018.
+The priority application date has been extended to May 1, 2019.
+Applicants who apply by the May 1, 2019 date will be notified of acceptance into the program by May 6, 2019.
+Although the priority applications date has passed, applications are still being accepted for this program on a rolling basis.
 Enrollment and registration in any Pre-College Summer Intensive Program does not imply acceptance into any degree program at Marymount Manhattan.